kando-menu/kando/docs/config-files.md

 `gestureMinStrokeAngle` | `20` | Smaller turns will not lead to selections (in degrees).
 `gestureJitterThreshold` | `10` | Smaller pointer movements will not be considered at all during gesture recognition (in pixels).
 `gesturePauseTimeout` | `100` | If the pointer is stationary for this many milliseconds, the current item will be selected during gesture recognition.
+`fixedStrokeLength` | `0` | If set to a value greater than 0, items will be instantly selected if the mouse travelled more than `centerDeadZone` + `fixedStrokeLength` pixels in marking or turbo mode.
+Any other gesture detection based on angles or motion speed will be disabled in this case.
 `rmbSelectsParent` | `false` | If enabled, the parent of a selected item will be selected on a right mouse button click.
 Else the menu will be closed directly.

 ### The `editorOptions` Property